GPles/GPles/README.md

 ## Summary

-I hold a Bachelor's degree in Computer Engineering and Multimedia and am completing my Master's in Computer Engineering, specializing in Artificial Intelligence.
+I hold a Bachelor's degree in Computer Engineering and Multimedia and I am completing my Master's in Computer Engineering, specializing in Artificial Intelligence.
 I am passionate about technology and always eager to expand my skills and take on new challenges.
 Self-taught and adaptable, I thrive in collaborative environments and enjoy learning from others.
 My focus is on creating solutions that solve real-world problems, whether through software or emerging technologies, with the goal of making a meaningful impact.

 ---